-'[your-name] <[your-e-mail-address]>': This is your user ID (name and e-mail address). future-default default: “future-default” is an alias for the algorithm which will likely be used as default algorithm in future versions of GPG.
+your-name] <[your-e-mail-address]>': This is your user ID (name and e-mail address). future-default default: “future-default” is an alias for the algorithm which will likely be used as default algorithm in future versions of GPG.
 Currently, “future-default” means Ed25519 for signing, and Curve25519 for encryption. “default” also creates a subkey for encryption.

 $(date --iso-8601 --date="3 months"): This runs dateand returns an ISO 8601 formatted date (in 3 months from now).
-The result is a GPG key that is valid for three months.
+The result is an OpenPGP key that is valid for three months.

 Readers’ questions of the month